-F.3 The scheme will provide a £1,500 relief for office space occupied by local newspapers up to a maximum of one discount per local newspaper title and per hereditament, for three years from 1 April 2017.
+F.3 The scheme will provide a £1,500 relief for office space occupied by local newspapers up to a maximum of one discount per local newspaper title and per hereditament per annum

 Local Newspapers

 F.4 The relief is to be specifically for local newspapers and by that, the Council means what would be considered a "traditional local newspaper."
 The relief will not be available to magazines.